-- Insufficient knowledge of the Dutch language - Patiënts who died are (of course) excluded for questionnaires and follow-up MRI, not for clinical outcomes, Exclusion for MRI only: - Patients treated with splenic artery embolization: patiënts who do not want to or are not able to undergo an MRI scan of the abdomen (for example pregnant women or other contraindications for MRI)

-(Patients excluded for MRI still need to fill out the questionnaires.
-Also, their clinical outcomes will be processed in the database.)
+- Insufficient knowledge of the Dutch language. - Patients who died during or after treatment are (of course) excluded for questionnaires and MRI, not for clinical outcomes.;Exclusion for MRI only: - Patients treated with SAE: patients who do not want to or are not able to undergo an MRI abdomen (for example pregnant women or other contraindications for MRI). - !
+Patients excluded for MRI still need to fill out the questionnaires.
+Also, their clinical outcomes will be processed in the database.